Mimino666/python-xextract/README.rst

 **Default value**: ``None``

-If specified, then the extracted data will be returned as a dictionary, with the ``name`` as the key and the data as the value.
+If specified, then the extracted data will be returned in a dictionary, with the ``name`` as the key and the data as the value.

 All parsers listed in ``children`` parameter of ``Group`` or ``Prefix`` parser **must** have ``name`` specified.
 If multiple children parsers have the same ``name``, the behavior is undefined.